|January 6, 2025

 What is CLA?

-Conjugated Linoleic Acid (CLA) is a polyunsaturated fat found in linoleic acid, an essential fatty acid found mostly in plant oils.
+Conjugated Linoleic Acid (CLA) is a polyunsaturated fat found in linoleic acid, an essential fatty acid found mostly in plant oils.[1]
 Naturally, CLA is a product of digestion by microbes in the first stomach (rumens) of grass-eating animals such as cows, so is found mainly in grass-fed beef and dairy products.
-Not only is CLA easy to find on the Bulletproof Diet, it’s also connected to fighting cancer, and helping your body build muscle rather than store fat.
+Not only is CLA easy to find on the Bulletproof Diet, it’s also helpful for your body to build muscle rather than store fat.

 Conjugated linoleic acid is an omega-6 fatty acid.
-Diets high in omega-6 tend to be inflammatory, which is why you may have heard to avoid omega-6 rich foods.
+Diets high in omega-6 tend to be related to health issues, which is why you may have heard to avoid omega-6 rich foods.
 Your body actually needs some omega-6 from food sources, but in a much smaller dose than the standard American diet dishes out.

 Related: Learn Your Lipids: A Quick Guide to Healthy Fats